-Yes, most parents only care about how many grandchildren you’ll leave them and whether you can take care of them when they’re older.
+Yes, most parents only care about how many grandchildren you’ll leave them and whether you can care for them when they’re older.
 This is why they over-interfere in your career choice and relationship decisions.

-This is also why most parents only care about the report cards of their kids, not what they learn on a day-to-day basis.
+This is also why most parents only care about their kids’ report cards, not what they learn on a day-to-day basis.
 And why they only care about how much you earn and never ask if your work fulfills you.

-You see, they can’t care about your fulfillment or happiness because that comes from authentic self-expression, which is a need of your own identity.
-You may want to be true to who you are first before you think about chasing your other life goals.
+You see, they can’t care about your fulfillment or happiness because that comes from authentic self-expression, which is a need for your own identity.
+You may want to be true to yourself first before you chase your other life goals.